CarsonScott/onlinestats/README.md

 # OnlineStats

-Onlinestats is a python library for creating statistical models of streaming data.
+OnlineStats is a python library for creating statistical models in real-time from streaming data.

 ## Estimators